PeterShinners/comp/tasks/README.md

 # Comp Implementation Tasks

-S**Chapter 01 Complete!
+**Chapter 01 Complete!
 We have a full parser for core Comp syntax.**

-## 02. Values and Expressions

-Initial runtime structures and evaluation

-[ ] 02-01.
-Runtime Values - Create value types (Number, String, Structure, etc.)
-[ ] 02-02.
-Expression Evaluation - Evaluate arithmetic and logical expressions
-[ ] 02-03.
-Identifier Resolution - Implement scope lookup (@, ^, $)
-[ ] 02-04.
-Structure Building - Create and manipulate structures
-[ ] 02-05.
-Pipeline Execution - Execute pipeline operations with seed/ops
-[ ] 02-06.
-Builtin Functions - Minimal set of core functionsfor complete development process and workflow details.

 This is a plan to reach the midpoint of the Comp language.
 This is broken into chapters split into a series of phases.
 Each phase will be represented by